srnichols/StampsPattern/docs/DEVELOPER_QUICKSTART.md

 az deployment group create -g rg-stamps-smoke -f traffic-routing.bicep --parameters @AzureArchitecture/examples/main.sample.smoke.json
 ```

-1. Wait for deployment to finish; note the Management Portal URL and the DAB Container App outputs from the deployment.
+1. Wait for deployment to finish; note the Management Portal URL and the GraphQL API endpoint outputs from the deployment.

 1. Seed baseline data: run the seeder in `AzureArchitecture/Seeder`.
 The seeder uses `DefaultAzureCredential` so your signing principal must have the Cosmos DB Data Contributor role on the target account.
 See `AzureArchitecture/README.md` or `docs/LIVE_DATA_PATH.md` for seeder options.

-1. Verify DAB GraphQL is healthy: POST a simple GraphQL query to the DAB endpoint; see `docs/LIVE_DATA_PATH.md` for the exact query and examples.
+1. Verify the Hot Chocolate GraphQL API is healthy: POST a simple GraphQL query to the endpoint (e.g., <http://localhost:8082/graphql> or the deployed URL).
+You can use Banana Cake Pop, Insomnia, Postman, or curl.
+See `docs/LIVE_DATA_PATH.md` for the exact query and examples.

 1. Open the Management Portal URL and sign in; confirm Tenants and Cells are visible and resolve through the portal UI.

 1. If you see no data, check the following:

-- Container App logs for the DAB (`ca-stamps-dab`) and Portal (`ca-stamps-portal`).
+- Container App logs for the Portal (`ca-stamps-portal`).
-- Confirm DAB GraphQL responds directly with a simple query.
+- Confirm the GraphQL API responds directly with a simple query.
 - Ensure the seeder principal has the correct RBAC role on Cosmos (Cosmos DB Data Contributor).

 1. For auth or CI/OIDC troubleshooting, see `docs/AUTH_CI_STRATEGY.md`.